Farnooshmo/portfolio/README.md

 ## Technologies Used

-- [Next.js](https://nextjs.org/): A React framework for building fast and scalable web applications.
+- [Next.js](https://nextjs.org/): A React framework for building fast and scalable web applications.I utilised Next.js version 13.5.4 for this project.
 - [Tailwind CSS](https://tailwindcss.com/): A utility-first CSS framework that helps in building modern designs with ease.
 ## Why Next.js?
 I chose Next.js for this project because I wanted to stay updated with the latest in the Next.js ecosystem.
 Next.js provides a powerful and flexible environment for building React applications with features like server-side rendering, automatic code splitting, and more.
 It enables me to create a fast and optimized portfolio that reflects my commitment to using cutting-edge technologies.